Soba101/expensetrack/docs/SEQUENCE_DIAGRAM.md

 ```

 ## Steps Explained
-1. User uploads or captures a receipt.
+1. User selects or captures a receipt image using the device's image picker or camera.
 2. App sends the image to the OCR service.
 3. OCR service returns extracted text.
 4. App parses the text and pre-fills the expense form.